sniperkit/indigo/README.md

 }
 ```

 ### Index the documents in bulk to the Indigo gRPC Server via the Indigo REST Server

+The bulk API makes it possible to perform many put/delete operations in a single command execution.
+This can greatly increase the indexing speed.

 ```sh
 $ curl -s -X POST -H "Content-Type: application/json" --data-binary @example/bulk_put.json "http://localhost:2289/api/example/_bulk"